MokshaAmbati/Demo-delta/README.md

 # Demo-delta
-Demo of git hub and git class
+Demo of git hub and git class.